saumyaparmar/AngryBirdsCloneBox2d/README.md

 - The first part covers the physics behind the Angry Birds components, including collisions, bird abilities, particles, and related concepts.

-- The second part provides a brief overview of the code architecture used in creating this demo.
+- The second part provides a brief overview of the mainly gameobject code architecture used in creating this demo.

 ## 📘 Index